Kubernetes

 Architecture Diagram for Kubernetes on AWS

-Cluster
+Kubernetes Cluster

 Nodes

-We recommend at least two worker nodes of instance type t3.2xlarge, but both the number of nodes and the instance types can be scaled up for more demanding workloads.
+We recommend at least two worker nodes of instance type t3.2xlarge, but both the number of nodes and the instance types can be increased for more demanding workloads.
 Your instance needs will depend on the size of your audience for Connect content as well as the compute and memory needs of your data scientist’s applications.

 • Worker nodes should be provisioned across more than one availability zone and within private subnets.